 Dare I say, these are the best brownies I’ve ever tasted (or made).
 I’ve made allowances since trying these for the first time and taste-tested others for the sake of gathering conclusive evidence which backs up this statement.
 Safe to say, I confidently continue to stand by this.

 I’m a huge fan of dark chocolate – the darker the better.
 My go-to is Lindt 70%, although I’m partial to going right up to 99%.
-Some people play chicken with chillies, I do the same with dark chocolate.
+Some people play chicken with chilies, I do the same with dark chocolate.
 In fact, I love dark chocolate so much that I have a physical reaction to it – it makes me sneeze.
 It’s not unpleasant, not like a sneezing fit or allergic reaction where I need to take an antihistamine, just one satisfactory sneeze when I have my first bite.

 This reaction is known as a “photic sneeze reflex”, it’s hereditary and affects 18%-35% of the population.
-I first learnt this was a “thing” when I did my 23andMe test a few years ago, and one of the +400 questions I had to answer (along with spitting into a tube) included asking if I sneezed when I ate dark chocolate.
+I first learned this was a “thing” when I did my 23andMe test a few years ago, and one of the +400 questions I had to answer (along with spitting into a tube) included asking if I sneezed when I ate dark chocolate.
 Ha!

 These have been adapted from a Jamie Oliver recipe and must not be baked longer than 25-30 minutes.
 You’ll know they’re close to needing to come out of the oven when you’re suddenly overwhelmed by the smell of chocolate.
 The ratio of ingredients below produces a fudge-like texture which is what you’re looking for.
 Remember, this isn’t cake – they’re brownies.
-You can add nuts if you like – pecans, macadamias and hazelnuts are probably your best bet.
+You can add nuts if you like – pecans, macadamias, and hazelnuts are probably your best bet.
 Adding orange or grapefruit zest will also satisfy anyone who’s a fan of citrusy chocolate.